What is a Civil Protective Order (CPO)?

 Generally speaking, the person from whom you are seeking protection must be, “a family member, roommate, someone with whom you had a dating relationship or a child in common, are or were married to, or if they previously dated your current or former boyfriend or girlfriend.
 You may also file if you are the victim of stalking, sexual assault, or sexual abuse.”

 You must also prove that the other individual threatened to commit a crime against you, or did in fact commit a crime against you.
+A DC divorce attorney can help you with these steps especially regarding Civil Protective Orders in this social media age.

 How do I get a Civil Protective Order from the Court?

-In order to obtain a CPO you will first need to go to the D.C.
+In order to obtain a CPO, you will first need to go to the D.C.
 Superior Court and file a petition for a CPO.
 A judge will then review your petition and may grant you a temporary protective order.
-A hearing date will then be set, usually approximately two weeks from issuance of the temporary protective order, at which time the parties will present evidence to the court regarding the allegations set forth in the petition and the petition will be either granted or denied.
+A hearing date will then be set, usually, approximately two weeks from the issuance of the temporary protective order, at which time the parties will present evidence to the court regarding the allegations set forth in the petition and the petition will be either granted or denied.